-John McCluskey is currently the director of the Master of Science program in the Department of Criminal Justice.
+John McCluskey is the chairperson of the Department of Criminal Justice.
 He earned his BA, MA, and PhD from the University at Albany.
 His primary teaching areas include Criminal Justice Theory and Criminal Justice and Public Policy.
 Recent research includes studies of offender and victim interactions in robberies, a Bureau of Justice Assistance supported initiative to train crime analysts in San Antonio, Texas, and research modeling bullying behavior.
 He is co-guest editor of a special issue of the Journal of Criminology, on the topic of bullying, with Christopher Schreck and Byongook Moon.

 McCluskey, John D. & Cancino, Jeffrey M. (forthcoming) “Commercial and Bank Robbery” in R. Wright, Oxford Online Annotated Bibliographies. http://www.oxfordbibliographies.com/obo/page/criminology

 Moon, Byongook, McCluskey, John D., Hwang, Hey Won, Blurton, D. (forthcoming) "Parent and Teacher Practices as Sources of Low Self-Control: Evidence from Korea.”
 Accepted in Youth Violence and Criminal Justice.

 McCluskey, John D. (2013) “A Comparison of Robbers’ Use of Physical Coercion in Commercial and Street Robberies.”
 Crime & Delinquency 59(3): 419-442.

 Moon, Byongook, McCluskey, John D., McCluskey, Cynthia P., Lee, Sangwon.
 (2012).
 “Gender, General Theory of Crime, and Computer Crime.
 International Journal of Offender Therapy and Comparative Criminology.57(4): 460-478.